 USDA - FDA Accepted Coatings for Incidental Food ContactAntimicrobial Coatings

 Who is Burke Industrial Coatings:

 We are a manufacturer of ultra-high-performance engineered coating solutions for over 60 years.
-Our coating technologies include 316L liquid stainless steel and epoxy sealers, silver antimicrobial coatings, high heat and corrosion resistant paints, primers, and cleaners.
+Our coating technologies include 316L liquid stainless steel paint epoxy sealers, silver antimicrobial surface coatings, high heat and corrosion resistant paints, primers, and cleaners.
 We have over 1,000 product formulations in our database, ready to be utilized for even the most unique application challenges.

 What makes Burke unique:

 We provide our customers with environmentally safe and worker-friendly systems that perform in the most extreme corrosive and wash down applications in and on every conceivable type of equipment and facility.
 Our technology is centered around water-based, ultra-high-performance products utilizing 316L stainless steel flake, resulting in the performance characteristics of stainless steel without the cost.

 - In the early 1950’s, red lead alkyd paints were used for corrosion protection but greater protection was needed.